Index Theory and Supersymmetry of 5D Horizons

 Next let us return to examine the number of supersymmetries preserved by the near horizon geometries.
 We have established that if a near horizon geometry is supersymmetric, there must exist at least one non-vanishing spinor $\eta_+$ such that $\nabla^+_i\eta_+=0$.
 Since on ${\cal S}$ there can be up to two linearly independent $\nabla^+$-parallel spinors, there are two cases to investigate.
 First suppose that there are strictly two $\nabla^+$-parallel spinors.
 In this case, one can show that the near horizon geometry is $AdS_5$ with $F=0$.
 This follows directly from the algebraic condition ({\ref{alg1}}), together with the conditions on the geometry in section 4.
-Indeed note that on expanding out ({\ref{alg1}}), the vanishing of the term zeroth order in gamma matrices implies that \bea \Phi=0 \eea and hence \bea \Delta=0 \eea as a consequence ({\ref{ident1}}).
-Then ({\ref{auxx10}}) implies that \bea dh=0 \ . \eea Returning to ({\ref{alg1}}), the remaining conditions imply that \bea dB=0 \ . \eea Hence $F=0$, and it is straightforward to show that the remaining conditions on the geometry listed in the previous section imply that the solution is $AdS_5$.
+Indeed note that on expanding out ({\ref{alg1}}), the vanishing of the term zeroth order in gamma matrices implies that